BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 Wags went inside and grabbed himself a beer, as we all had "drink" tickets that we could use there.
 I grabbed some snacks and looked around a bit.
 With the storm appearing to be moving our way, I wasn't too intersted in standing around, but I did get to see some of the beautiful property there, including a pig and dog wandering around saying hello to people.

 To get out of the brewery you climb up Whistling Springs road, I was chugging along the climb when I decided to stand up and put a little effort into it.
-This caused my rear tire to lose traction, my foot to immediately fall dow the bottom of my stroke, a quick unclip and I was hoofing it for a little while up the hill.
+This caused my rear tire to lose traction, my foot to immediately fall down to the bottom of my stroke, a quick unclip and I was hoofing it for a little while up the hill.

 It was shortly after leaving the brewery that we came across a maroon Toyota Tacoma, first coming at us, then after it turned around, it passed us going back the way from which it came.
 Not a minute or two later and we came across the same Tacoma stopped in the middle of the road, we could see a rider down in front of the truck.